winterland1989/stdio/README.md

 # on MacOS, we recommend brew
 brew install libuv

+...
 ```

-You can also build libuv from source following the guide [here](https://github.com/libuv/libuv#build-instructions), and modify you `LIBRARY_PATH/CPATH` if necessary.
+You can also build libuv from source following the guide [here](https://github.com/libuv/libuv#build-instructions), and modify your `LIBRARY_PATH/CPATH` if necessary.

-On windows we have bundled libuv binary for both x86 and x64 machines since building is usually harder.

 After libuv is in place, installing stdio is as easy as any other haskell packages.

 ```
 cabal install stdio